ivodouliery/PRC-Challenge/README.md

 *   `next_phase`: The flight phase of the *next* segment (anticipation).

 #### E. Physics-Based Features
-*   **Mass Estimation:**
+*   **Mass Estimation (Inverse Physics):**
+    *   **Problem:** Aircraft mass is a critical parameter for fuel consumption but is not provided in the test set.
-    *   Uses `mass_estimator.py` to solve the inverse flight dynamics problem (finding the initial mass that minimizes fuel error on training data).
+    *   **Solution:** We solve the "inverse problem" on the training set.
+Since we know the actual fuel consumption, we find the initial mass that minimizes the error between the theoretical fuel flow (calculated via OpenAP) and the ground truth.
-    *   Fallback: 85% of MTOW (Maximum Takeoff Weight) if the model is unavailable.
+    *   **Implementation:**
+        1. For each flight in the training set, we use `scipy.optimize.minimize_scalar` to find the optimal `mass0`.
+        2. We train a regression model (`mass_model.pkl`) for each aircraft type: `Estimated Mass = f(Flight Duration)`.
+        3. For the test set, we predict the initial mass using this duration-based model.
+    *   **Fallback:** If the model is unavailable for a specific type, we default to 85% of MTOW.
 *   **Fuel Flow Models:**
     *   `fuel_flow_acropole`: Estimated fuel flow using the Acropole model (for supported Airbus/Boeing aircraft).
     *   `fuel_flow_openap`: Estimated fuel flow using the OpenAP library (fallback for other types).